Wisconsin, Unplugged: “Water Meets the Soul” in Bayfield and on Madeline Island - Lavender Magazine

 This trip was a blessing in disguise for me.
 My phone struggled to get service, so by the end of my getaway, I forgot about my obligation to Facebook, and instead, was able to unplug and unwind.

-If you haven’t ventured to northeast Wisconsin, you’re in for a treat.
+If you haven’t ventured to northwest Wisconsin, you’re in for a treat.
 Here’s a roadmap for planning the perfect excursion.

 Getting There